 This is more common than people might think, especially for folks who don’t walk much and don’t use the stairs regularly.

-In severe cases, you may need some physical therapy, and if you have constant or debilitating pain in your shins, then it’s best to get professional medical advice
+In severe tibialis anterior weakness cases, you may need some physical therapy, and if you have constant or debilitating tibialis anterior pain, then it’s best to get professional medical advice.
+It's especially important for tibialis anterior tendonitis.

 What Does the Tibialis Anterior Do?

 The tibialis anterior plays a key role in controlling your foot while walking, running, and jumping.
-It’s responsible for clearing the foot off the ground, and a weakness can negatively impact your gait.
+It’s responsible for clearing the foot off the ground, and a tibialis anterior weakness or tibialis anterior tendonitis can negatively impact your gait.

 Why Does Your Tibialis Anterior Hurt When You Walk?

-Have You Identified A Weakness In Your Muscles?
+Have You Identified A Weakness In Your Tibialis Anterior Muscles?

 If it’s not trained as much as the other upper and lower leg muscles, then you can run into some problems.

-Going through the above exercises will only take a few minutes a week, and they might be the easiest way to prevent shin splints.
+Going through the above tibialis anterior exercises will only take a few minutes a week, and they might be the easiest way to prevent shin splints.

 Let us know in the comments below or on social media how they work out for you.